Dinesh-dypcoe/DoIt/README.md

 Task Progress Chart

-Visual representation of completed and pending tasks using a pie chart powered by recharts.
+Visual representation of completed and pending tasks using a pie chart powered by Recharts.

 Add Task Features